-Kahalu’u Beach Park – snorkeling and surfing fun in the bay
+Kahalu’u Beach Park – snorkeling, swimming and surfing fun in the bay

-Kahalu’u Beach Park located just south of Kona town is one of the best spots for snorkeling on the west side of the island.
+Kahalu’u Beach Park located just south of Kona town is one of the best spots for snorkeling and swimming on the west side of the island.
 Located In a protected cove, the beach and snorkeling area is abundant with fish and coral have made this a protected marine sanctuary that makes it one the best and easy snorkeling spots on the west side if not the entire island for snorkeling fun.
-The easy convenience, good sized parking and beautiful and protected cove really makes it an ideal place for snorkeling fun.
+Kahalu’u beach park is easy and convenient to town with good sized parking.
+The beautiful beach and protected cove areas really makes it an ideal place for snorkeling fun.
 Just make sure you get there early or later in the day to avoid most of the crowds and waiting for a parking space to open up.

 About Kahalu’u Beach Park